This is the 3rd Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 That’s a faster way to make rose leaves, and if you have hundreds to make, it’s a much more practical way to produce them.

-Fillers are used between flowers and leaves to fill in the gaps in a floral arrangement.
+Fillers are used between flowers and leaves to fill in floral arrangement gaps.
 Small flowers such as lily of the valley, jasmine, small blossoms, baby’s breath or freesia, etc., are often used.

 Plus, ribbon picks are perfect to put into any arrangement because they can add a little bit of shine and some extra color.

-To make a pick, I need two pieces of narrow ribbon approximately 4″/10cm long, folded, together, in half.
+To make a pick, I need two narrow ribbon pieces approximately 4″/10cm long, folded together, in half.

 Using a piece of 32g uncovered wire, I’m winding it around the cut ends of the ribbon a couple of times and twisted the ends of the wire together.
 Refer to Video at 17:34

 I’m taking some tape and folding the end over the wire, pressing it together, and rolling it down to make a stem, and I have a ribbon pick.
 Refer to Video at 18:00

 To make this Quick Rose arrangement, I’ve got two buds, one-quarter bud, one-half bud, and three full roses.
 I also have some leaves and some ribbon picks, so there’s enough to make a spray, for example, for a birthday cake.